Hal Lindsey

-Harold Lee Lindsey (born November 23, 1929) is an American evangelical writer.
-He is a Christian Zionist, a dispensationalist and a television host.
-He wrote a series of popular apocalyptic books – beginning with the record-breaking The Late Great Planet Earth (1971) – asserting that the Apocalypse or end time (including the rapture) was imminent because current events were fulfilling Bible prophecy.
+Harold Lee Lindsey (November 23, 1929 – November 25, 2024) was an American evangelical writer and television host.
+He wrote a series of popular apocalyptic books – beginning with The Late Great Planet Earth (1970) – asserting that the Apocalypse or end time (including the rapture) was imminent because current events were fulfilling Bible prophecy.
+He was a Christian Zionist and dispensationalist.

 Biography

-Lindsey graduated from Dallas Theological Seminary with a Master of Theology degree, majoring in the New Testament and early Greek literature.
+Lindsey was born in Houston on November 23, 1929.
+He enrolled at the University of Houston and served in the United States Coast Guard during the Korean War.
+He graduated from Dallas Theological Seminary in 1962 with a Master of Theology degree, majoring in the New Testament and early Greek literature.

 With his second wife, Jan, he worked with Campus Crusade for Christ and continued with them until 1969.
 He then helped a mission in Southern California which continued until 1976.
 He was also a frequent speaker and Sunday School teacher at Melodyland Christian Center in Anaheim, California.
 During 1969, he wrote his first, and best-known book, The Late Great Planet Earth.
 Published during 1970 by Zondervan, this book became a bestseller.
 Coming on the heels of the Six-Day War, the book fueled the popularity of dispensationalism and its support of ethnic Jews as the "chosen people of God".
 Many of Lindsey's later writings are sequels or revisions and extensions of his first book.
 In 1994, he earned his Doctorate of Theology from the California Graduate School of Theology.

-Lindsey hosted International Intelligence Briefing on the Trinity Broadcasting Network and serves on the executive board of Christian Voice.
+Lindsey hosted International Intelligence Briefing on the Trinity Broadcasting Network and served on the executive board of Christian Voice.
 International Intelligence Briefing was eliminated from broadcasting by TBN for the entire month of December 2005.
 Lindsey claimed that this was because "some at the network apparently feel that [his] message is too pro-Israel and too anti-Muslim."
 TBN owner Paul Crouch, however, contended that "TBN has never been and is not now against Israel and the Jewish people."
 Crouch said that Lindsey's show was pre-empted for Christmas programming.

 Lindsey resigned from TBN on January 1, 2006, and indicated that he would pursue another television ministry.
-His new program, The Hal Lindsey Report, emphasizes biblical prophecy and current events, and is broadcast by the Angel One and DayStar networks.
+His next program, The Hal Lindsey Report, emphasized biblical prophecy and current events, and is broadcast by the Angel One and DayStar networks.
 During January 2007, Lindsey announced that he would be returning to the TBN network.

-The Hal Lindsey Report is broadcast by TBN with his own financing.
+Lindsey was married four times and had three children from his second marriage.
+His second wife was Jan Houghton, and his fourth wife, to whom he was married at the time of his death, was named JoLyn.
+He lived in Tulsa, Oklahoma, and died at home on November 25, 2024, two days after his 95th birthday.